 Field-hunting tip

-Look in guano deposits in arid caves or island environments country — that is the host setting where phosphammite typically forms.
+Look in guano deposits in arid caves or island environments country, the host setting where phosphammite typically forms.
 If you start seeing mascagnite, boussingaultite, taranakite in float, you are in the right ground.
 Field specimens usually show a crusts, granular, powdery aggregates habit, so train your eye for that shape before scanning the outcrop.